AnyLog-co/documentation/training/Streaming Data into AnyLog.md

 # Streaming Data into AnyLog

-The following provides configuration examples to add data to nodes in the network.
+This document provides configuration examples to data sources.

-**Other Documents**
+**Other Related Documents**
 * [Basic Data Generator](Data%20Generator.md) - How to utilize the generic data generator
 * [Examples of Streaming Data into AnyLog](../examples/Streaming%20Data%20into%20AnyLog.md) - Examples of sending data into AnyLog
 * [Understanding Message Broker](../background%20processes.md#message-broker)